Table of Contents

 Now that's terse!
 No greeting, no sign-off other than his name, and the message itself is just a series of questions phrased as compactly as possible.
 His one declarative sentence was an implicit criticism of my original message.
 And yet, I was happy to see Shane's mail, and didn't take his terseness as a sign of anything other than him being a busy person.
 The mere fact that he was asking questions, instead of ignoring my post, meant that he was willing to spend some time on my problem.

-It may seem odd to focus as much on the participant's feelings as on the surface of what they say, but to put it baldly, feelings affect productivity.
-Feelings are important for other reasons too, but even confining ourselves to purely utilitarian grounds, we may note that unhappy people write worse software, and less of it.
-Given the restricted nature of most electronic media, though, there will often be no overt clue as to how a person is feeling.
+It may seem odd to focus as much on the participant's feelings as on the surface of what they say, but, to put it baldly, feelings affect productivity.
+Feelings are important for other reasons too, but even confining ourselves to purely utilitarian grounds, we may note that unhappy people write worse software and tackle fewer bugs.
+Given the restricted nature of most electronic media, though, there will often be no overt clue about how a person is feeling.
 You will have to make an educated guess based on a) how most people would feel in that situation, and b) what you know of this particular person from past interactions.
-Some people prefer a more hands-off attitude, and simply deal with everyone at face value, the idea being that if a participant doesn't say outright that she feels a particular way, then one has no business treating her as though she does.
+Some people prefer a more hands-off attitude, and simply deal with everyone at face value, the idea being that if a participant doesn't say outright that he feels a particular way, then one has no business treating him as though he does.
 I don't buy this approach, for a couple of reasons.
 One, people don't behave that way in real life, so why would they online?
 Two, since most interactions take place in public forums, people tend to be even more restrained in expressing emotions than they might be in private.
 To be more precise, they are often willing to express emotions directed at others, such as gratitude or outrage, but not emotions directed inwardly, such as insecurity or pride.
 Yet most humans work better when they know that others are aware of their state of mind.
 By paying attention to small clues, you can usually guess right most of the time, and motivate people to stay involved to a greater degree than they otherwise might.

 I don't mean, of course, that your role is to be a group therapist, constantly helping everyone to get in touch with their feelings.
 But by paying careful attention to long-term patterns in people's behavior, you will begin to get a sense of them as individuals even if you never meet them face-to-face.
 And by being sensitive to the tone of your own writing, you can have a surprising amount of influence over how others feel, to the ultimate benefit of the project.